nuria-bosch/nuria-bosch.github.io/_pages/teaching_and_service.md

 <h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Undergraduate Admissions</h4>

+- Dec 2025. **Undergraduate Admissions Interviewer** for Linguistics at St John's College (University of Cambridge)
 - Dec 2024. **Undergraduate Admissions Exam Marker** for Linguistics at Faculty of Modern and Medieval Languages and Linguistics (University of Cambridge)
 - Dec 2024. **Undergraduate Admissions Interviewer** for Linguistics at Churchill, Magdalene, Peterhouse and Robinson Colleges (University of Cambridge)